 - Some servers take longer to connect to

 Best Budget VPN:NordVPN is a great value choice.
 A great choice for security and privacy and works reliably in Saudi Arabia and throughout the Middle East.
-Use up to 6 devices at once with great connection speeds.
+Use up to 6 connected devices at once with great connection speeds.
 30-day money back guarantee.

 Here’s our review of NordVPN.